 CELEBRATING LORENZO LANGSTROTH

-Scholar, teacher, minister, and pioneering scientist, Reverend Lorenzo Lorraine Langstroth (1810-1895) is known as “The Father of American Beekeeping.”
+Scholar, teacher, minister, and pioneering scientist, Reverend Lorenzo Lorraine Langstroth (1810-1895) is known as “The Father of Modern Beekeeping.”
 His careful observations of bees led to the discovery of “bee space,” that tiny 5/16th to 6/16th inch space a bee needs to move about inside its hive.
 Using this information, Langstroth designed and patented his revolutionary moveable frame beehive.
 He then went on to write the first manual for beekeepers, Langstroth on the Hive and the Honey-Bee.
 The contributions Langstroth made to apiary science forever changed practices around the production of honey and the pollination of food crops.

 Development of the “Langstroth Hive”